timlegrand/StandaLock/README.md

 Limitations
 -----------
-At this time it is not possible to bind several output placeholders to the same StandaLock.
+At this time it is not possible to bind several output anchors to the same StandaLock.
 It will be solved in further releases.

 License
 -------